Measuring Evidence against Exchangeability and Group Invariance with E-values: Background: group invariance

 On each orbit $O$, there exists a unique invariant probability measure, which may therefore be safely called `the' uniform probability $\textnormal{Unif}(O)$ on the orbit $O$.
 If there is just a single orbit, this means there is a single invariant probability.
 This happens, for example, if $\mathcal{Y} = \mathcal{G}$: the uniform probability is then the Haar measure $\textnormal{Unif}(\mathcal{G})$.
 If there are multiple orbits, there are generally multiple invariant probabilities: any probability mixture over uniform distributions on orbits is an invariant probability.
 In fact, in Lemma \ref{lem:invariance_random_variable}, we see that the converse also holds: any invariant probability may be viewed as a mixture over uniform probabilities on orbits.

 \begin{examplecont}{exm:rotation}{C} A typical example of an invariant distribution on $\mathbb{R}^n$ under the group of orthonormal matrices is the $n$-dimensional i.i.d.
 Gaussian distribution with mean zero and some variance $\sigma^2 \geq 0$.
-In fact, this almost characterizes the Gaussian: the multivariate standard Gaussians are the \emph{only} rotationally-invariant distributions that have i.i.d. marginals, by the Herschel-Maxwell theorem. \end{examplecont}
+In fact, this almost characterizes the Gaussian: the multivariate standard Gaussians are the \emph{only} rotationally-invariant distributions that have independent marginals, by the Herschel-Maxwell theorem. \end{examplecont}